 - Helps you lose weight

 Eat slowly without distraction from tv, music, reading, checking your email, playing games on your phone, texting, talking on the phone.
-Get full satisfaction out of all the flavors.
-This is hard to do at first but it becomes very enjoyable and you find yourself eating less after a few weeks.
+Get satisfaction out of all the flavors.
+This is hard to do at first, but it becomes gratifying, and you find yourself eating less after a few weeks.

 Wait for the food to go into the stomach before you put the next bite of food in your mouth.
-This way you are really tasting your food fully and experiencing each bite and giving your body time to assimilate.
+This way, you are really tasting your food thoroughly and experiencing each bite, and giving your body time to assimilate.

-Eat about 2 handfuls of food, enough to fill the stomach about two-thirds of the way full and allow room for digestion. if you still feel hungry wait five minutes to see if it is real hunger or it may just be a habit to have seconds.
+Eat about two handfuls of food, enough to fill the stomach about two-thirds of the way full and allow room for digestion.
+If you still feel hungry, wait five minutes to see if it is real hunger or it may just be a habit to have seconds.

-Once you allow yourself to become hungry between meals and have all the flavors available at each meal and fully enjoy each bite you will not crave more food and you will naturally start to eat less. you will have a more delicate pallet and find yourself satisfied with less food.
+Once you allow yourself to become hungry between meals and have all the flavors available at each meal and thoroughly enjoy each bite you will not crave more food, and you will naturally start to eat less. you will have a more delicate pallet and find yourself satisfied with less food.